 - Miss L didn't receive official documentation such as a contract showing her salary or working hours.
-I don't think the circumstances of how the job was obtained minimises the need for such documents and I think this should have been suspicious in appearance to her. - She was being asked to send large amounts of money to earn money.
+I don't think the circumstances of how the job was obtained minimises the need for such documents and I think this should have been suspicious in appearance to her. - The contact was unsolicited, and Miss L wasn't actively looking for work.
+Miss L doesn't appear to have questioned where or why her details had been obtained. - Miss L was being asked to send substantial amounts of money to earn money.
 This is unusual and she didn't question this. - The returns seemed too good to be true.
-Miss L was told she would only have to work up to 60 minutes per day. - Miss L was being asked to pay for items using cryptocurrency.
+Miss L was told she would only have to work a small number of hours per day. - Miss L was being asked to pay using cryptocurrency.
 It is unusual to be asked to pay in this currency and Miss L didn't question this. - The tasks got more expensive each time Miss L completed the last.
 This made it seem impossible to complete.
-Promised withdrawals also stopped very guickly.
+Miss L also didn't manage to make any withdrawals.